hcji/PyFingerprint/README.md

 	**lingo**: An implementation of the LINGO fingerprint.
 	**rdkit**: Another implementation of a Daylight-like fingerprint by RDKit.
 	**maccs**: The popular 166 bit MACCS keys described by MDL.
-	**Avalon**: Substructure or similarity Avalon fingerprint.
+	**avalon**: Substructure or similarity Avalon fingerprint.
-	**AtomPair**: RDKit Atom-Pair fingerprint.
+	**atom-pair**: RDKit Atom-Pair fingerprint.
-	**TopologicalTorsion**: RDKit Topological-Torsion Fingerprint.
+	**topological-torsion**: RDKit Topological-Torsion Fingerprint.
-	**Morgan**: RDKit Morgan fingerprint.
+	**morgan**: RDKit Morgan fingerprint.
-	**FP2**: OpenBabel FP2 fingerprint, which indexes small molecule fragments based on linear segments of up to 7 atoms in length.
+	**fp2**: OpenBabel FP2 fingerprint, which indexes small molecule fragments based on linear segments of up to 7 atoms in length.
-	**FP3**: OpenBabel FP3 fingerprint, which is a fingerprint method created from a set of SMARTS patterns defining functional groups.
+	**fp3**: OpenBabel FP3 fingerprint, which is a fingerprint method created from a set of SMARTS patterns defining functional groups.
-	**FP4**: OpenBabel FP4 fingerprint, which is a fingerprint method created from a set of SMARTS patterns defining functional groups.
+	**fp4**: OpenBabel FP4 fingerprint, which is a fingerprint method created from a set of SMARTS patterns defining functional groups.